Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 # Anti-spoofing
 antispoof quick for { egress $lan }
-# block in quick on egress inet6 from 2600:AAAA:BBBB:CCCC::/64 to any  # uncomment after acquiring delegated prefix

 # Block martian traffic
 block in quick on egress inet from <martians> to any